Dynamics of Anyon Clusters in Fractional Quantum Hall Fluids: Bulk tunneling experiments

 \subsection{LDOS Measurement for Non-Abelian Moore-Read Phase}

-In the MR phases, the $\Delta M = 0$ state is even more deeply buried in the continuum of gapped excitations, regardless of the e-e interaction being long-range 1LL Coulomb or comparatively short-range 1LL Yukawa potentials.
-Across all simulated LDOS results for both odd and even $N_e$ systems under various e-e interactions, the most experimentally detectable lowest peaks under the assumption of a small bias voltage correspond to states with very large relative angular momentum within the MR anyon cluster.
-Consequently, the tunneled states observed in experiments are likely those with low energies and relatively larger $\Delta M$ (i.e. larger anyon-cluster sizes), rather than the $\Delta M =0$ state.
-However, depending on the strength of the bias voltage and the details of the STM tip, it does not necessarily correspond to the absolute lowest energy state.
+In the MR phases, the $\Delta M = 0$ state is even more deeply buried in the continuum of gapped excitations, regardless of the e-e interaction being long-range 1LL Coulomb or comparatively short-range 1LL Yukawa potentials shown in Figure \ref{fig_mr4qh_spectrum}.
+Across all simulated LDOS results for both odd and even $N_e$ systems under various e-e interactions, the most experimentally detectable lowest peaks under the previous assumption correspond to states having very large relative angular momentum within the MR anyon cluster.
+However, depending on the strength of the bias voltage and the details of the STM tip, it does not necessarily correspond to the lowest energy state.

-Notably, even for MR phases where the energy spectra appear similar under various realistic electron-electron interactions as we mentioned in the last section, the LDOS remains sensitive to these variations, manifested from the strengths and locations of the density peaks in Figure \ref{fig_stm_mr}.
+Notably, even for MR phases where the energy spectra appear similar under various realistic electron-electron interactions, as we mentioned in the last section, the LDOS remains sensitive to these variations, manifested from the strengths and locations of the density peaks in Figure \ref{fig_stm_mr}.
 This underscores STM's potential as a tool for detecting and verifying effective anyon interactions in both Abelian and non-Abelian FQH systems.
-However, compared to the Laughlin state—where peaks are well separated even at lower resolutions—MR systems require measurements of higher resolution.
+However, compared to the Laughlin state—where peaks are well separated even at lower resolutions—MR systems require measurements of higher resolution (for example, FWHM = $0.001\ e^2/\epsilon l_B$ in Figure \ref{fig_stm_mr}).
 This is understandable since removing one electron creates three Laughlin quasiholes, but four MR quasiholes, and the latter leads to many more configurations with similar energies.

+We emphasize that while detailed peak positions and splittings in the LDOS depend on the microscopic form of the interaction, certain qualitative features are universal.
+For example, in the Laughlin case, the emergence of two dominant peak clusters from the 3-quasihole spectrum is present across different interaction models and FWHM values, where the lower cluster contributes to the quasihole excitations.
+In the Moore–Read case, the LDOS shows a clear distinction between even and odd electron number sectors, a direct consequence of the underlying non-Abelian fusion rules.
+These features are expected to survive under reasonable experimental conditions and provide a possible path toward distinguishing topological signatures from non-universal effects in STM experiments.